squak12/Autosolver-for-ctf/README.md

 I did this to get better python scripting skills and to automate things and it makes playing ctf's a lot more fun
 ## SPOILERS
 This repo is obviously going to contain spoilers for ctf challenges and the goal of these scripts is to IMMEDIATELY capture the flag with very little to no  effort, hence the name 'Autosolver'.
-## Future updates (as of 4/3/2023)
+## Future updates (as of 4/6/2023)
 **Updates will be made and met mostly on weekends**

-.An empty function has been made to retrive the flag on the ftp server.
-I've been fighting with pip to as of why its not importing the ftplib library.
-.This will be my last update until i make major progress.
+.Perhaps not major progress but i found out that i already had ftplib installed. mino-autosolver will get updated.